rumstil/eqspellparser/readme.txt

 UPDATING THE SPELL DATABASE
 ============================
-When the application first runs it checks if you have a copy of the spell files in the current folder.
-If the files do not exist they will be downloaded from the Sony servers and saved for reuse.
-Once the spell database files are saved they will never be automatically updated.
-If you want to update the spell database manually you must use the update command:
+If you run the parser from a folder other than the EQ folder you will need to manually update spell files after a patch.
+This can be done using the "update" command:

 >parser update

-Downloads the live server spell database
+Downloads the current *live* server spell database

 >parser update -test

-Downloads the test server spell database
+Downloads the current *test* server spell database